For a list of all USGS Water Project publications, go here.

 The initial focus of the AGS-USGS collaboration was on building the capacity of local Afghan scientists, technicians, and officials to monitor, assess, and manage the water resources of Afghanistan.
 This was accomplished by providing training, equipment, and supplies, strengthening existing institutions including Ministries and local universities, and developing a national, regional, or local water-resources database.
-More recently, USGS researchers have concentrated their efforts on analyzing water resources and their availability in the Helmand and Kabul basins in southern and central Afghanistan, respectively, and on collecting streamflow data in central, southeastern, and northern part of the country.
+Subsequently, project participants concentrated their efforts on analyzing water resources and their availability in the Helmand and Kabul basins in southern and central Afghanistan, respectively, and on collecting streamflow data in central, southeastern, and northern parts of the country.
 Stream gage data for much of Afghanistan can be accessed using the interactive map below.

 Click on any stream gage (red dot) and a pop-up window will appear with the gage name and ID, along with a link to a spreadsheet containing stream flow characteristics in graphic and tabular formats.